Naguco/Martian-Robots/README.md

 ### 2.2.1 First steps:

-Open your preferred CLI and go to the directory that contains the project.
+Open your preferred CLI and go to the directory that contains the project ("Martian-Robots/").
 Make sure that you are in the same level as "package.json".

 Run the following command:
 ```bash